sandialabs/JaqalPaq-extras/README.md

-# Jaqal Programming Utilities Project (Jaqal-PUP)
+# Jaqal Programming Utilities Project (Jaqal-pup) Extras
-This is the part of QSCOUT's software stack that fits above the Jaqal level.
-Everything here should eventually output Jaqal.
-This is the place for compilation, compatibility, scheduling, and so forth.
-Key components that we should provide:
-* One or more higher-level internal representations.
-(Possibly one scheduled and one unscheduled?)
-* The ability to unambiguously output that internal representation to Jaqal.
+This repository contains extensions to the Jaqal-pup that may be useful for users.
+Support is provided on a "best effort" basis, and quality cannot be guaranteed.
+The primary content is compatibility with other Quantum programming toolsets, including transpiling.
+In particular, we include
 * The ability to automatically schedule gates in an efficient (but not necessarily optimal) manner given an unscheduled program.
 * The ability to decompose arbitrary unitary operations into native ion-trap gates.
 * The ability to convert the data structures used by many other quantum software toolchains to our internal representation.
-Ideally this will include:
+Ideally this will
+  include:
     * IBM's Qiskit/OpenQASM
     * Rigetti's Quil/pyquil/quilc
     * Google's Cirq
     * Microsoft's Q#
     * ETH Zurich's ProjectQ
     * CQC's t|ket>
 * Extensions to some or all of the above toolchains to properly support ion-based quantum computation, as needed.

-To make the software stack as modular as possible, and incidentally also decrease the risk of circular dependencies, we should follow the following philosophy of dependencies:
-* Any file at the top-level of the module should depend on only other files at the top-level.
-* Any file in the `jaqal.core` submodule can depend on top-level files and other files in `jaqal.core`.
-* Any file in another submodule can depend on top-level files, files from `jaqal.core`, and other files in the same submodule.
-* Each submodule should function correctly even if every submodule other than that one and `jaqal.core` were removed.
-* External dependencies may be required by the `jaqal` package as a whole, or be required by only a single submodule.
-For example, each external toolchain's Python API, if one exists, should be required only by the compatibility module for that toolchain; but `numpy` is a reasonable requirement for the package as a whole.
-If an external toolchain's Python API is missing, the function of the rest of the software stack should be unaffected.